joelmathewthomas/archinstall-luks2-lvm2-secureboot-tpm2/README.md

 Do **not** regenerate the initramfs **yet**, as the `/efi/EFI/Linux` directory needs to be created first , which we will do later

-### 8. Configure mkinitcpio for Unified kernel images.
+### 8. Set kernel command line

-mkinitcpio supports reading kernel parameters from command line files in the `/etc/cmdline.d` directory.
-Mkinitcpio will concatenate the contents of all files with a `.conf` extension in this directory and use them to generate the kernel command line.
-Any lines in the command line file that start with a # character are treated as comments and ignored by mkinitcpio.
+`mkinitcpio` supports reading kernel parameters from command line files in the `/etc/cmdline.d` directory. `mkinitcpio` will concatenate the contents of all files with a `.conf` extension in this directory and use them to generate the kernel command line.
+Any lines in the command line file that start with a # character are treated as comments and ignored by `mkinitcpio`.

 Create the `cmdline.d` directory: